denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-30-what-is-the-best-coworking-in-lviv.md

 + Payments on a daily basis.
 + Shower.
 You can get here by bicycle and take a shower afterwards
 + Loft interior.
++ You can pay with Bitcoin.
++ Meeting room for everyone.

 ### -Cons
 - There are not *many* lunch places around.
 You will need at least 15 minutes to reach the city center, if you want to have lunch there.